-OPERATOR ACTION In addition to measures associated with STEP 1 ERCOT Instruct TDSPs to reduce Customers' Load by using distribution voltage reduction measures, if deemed beneficial by the TDSP.
-Instruct QSEs to deploy all Responsive Reserve, which is supplied from Load acting as a Resource (LaaRs) (controlled by high-set under-frequency relays) With approval of the affected Non-ERCOT control area, may instruct TDSPs to implement Block Load Transfers (BLTs), which transfer Load from the ERCOT control area to Non-ERCOT control areas.
-Unless such a media appeal is already in effect, ERCOT staff shall issue an appeal through the public news media for voluntary energy conservation.
+OPERATOR ACTION In addition to measures associated with STEP 1 ERCOT o Instruct TDSPs to reduce Customers' Load by using distribution voltage reduction measures, if deemed beneficial by the TDSP. o Instruct QSEs to deploy all Responsive Reserve, which is supplied from Load acting as a Resource (LaaRs) (controlled by high-set under-frequency relays). o With approval of the affected Non-ERCOT control area, may instruct TDSPs to implement Block Load Transfers (BLTs), which transfer Load from the ERCOT control area to Non-ERCOT control areas.